bluframe/bluframe/blublocks/README.md

 }
 ```

 ## Contributing

-We welcome contributions to improve BluFrame UI Building Blocks!
-If you'd like to contribute, please follow these steps:
+We welcome contributions to improve Blu Frame UI Building Blocks!
+If you'd like to contribute, please follow these steps: 🤝

-1. Fork the repository.
+1. Fork the repository. 🍴

-2. Create a new branch for your feature or bugfix.
+2. Create a new branch for your feature or bugfix. 🌿

-3. Make your changes and commit them to your branch.
+3. Make your changes and commit them to your branch. 📝

-4. Submit a pull request with a detailed description of your changes.
+4. Submit a pull request with a detailed description of your changes. 📬

-Please ensure that your code follows our coding style and passes all tests.
+Please ensure that your code follows our coding style and passes all tests. 🔎

 ## License

-BluFrame UI Building Blocks is [MIT licensed](LICENSE).
+Blu Frame UI Building Blocks is [MIT licensed](LICENSE).